 A key organizing concept permeating the book is that of role-responsiveness.
 Patients in analysis attempt to recreate, in the here-and-now of the analytic situation, an “identity of perception” with the phantasized and wished-for object relationship: “pressures are placed upon the analyst to make him conform to an unconsciously wished-for role”.
 Paralleling the analyst’s free-floating attention is a “free-floating responsiveness”.
 These enactments can provide useful information about the “wish-fulfilling object relationship that the patient is unconsciously trying to actualize in the transference”.

-Anne-Marie emphasizes the sensitive monitoring of the transference and countertransference in order to assess the level at which her patients are functioning.
-Her deep understanding of human nature and of “the child within” her patient has been expressed in her way of practicing psychoanalysis: she stresses the part played by feelings of well-being in the regulation of mental functioning.
-In any supervision or clinical discussion, Anne-Marie understands the core of what the patient is struggling with.
-This is associated with an inner modesty that is in marked contrast to the inspiration that she so generously offers.
+Anne-Marie emphasized the sensitive monitoring of the transference and countertransference in order to assess the level at which her patients are functioning.
+Her deep understanding of human nature and of “the child within” her patient had been expressed in her way of practicing psychoanalysis: she stressed the part played by feelings of well-being in the regulation of mental functioning.
+In any supervision or clinical discussion, Anne-Marie understood the core of what the patient is struggling with.
+This was associated with an inner modesty that is in marked contrast to the inspiration that she so generously offered.

-Anne-Marie has a unique capacity to establish bridges between people and traditions, and she has been an influential teacher and supervisor.
-With her compassion for her patients, her sharp intellect, and her clarity of thinking, she is one of the most popular supervisors for the training and fellowship of the British Psychoanalytical Society.
+Anne-Marie had a unique capacity to establish bridges between people and traditions, and she has been an influential teacher and supervisor.
+With her compassion for her patients, her sharp intellect, and her clarity of thinking, she was one of the most popular supervisors for the training and fellowship of the British Psychoanalytical Society.